-Define and explain your own objectives.
-The first step in establishing any kind of business partnership is clearly defining your objectives.
+The first step in establishing any business partnership is clearly defining your objectives and setting achievable goals.
 What do you hope to accomplish by partnering with this company, and will a partnership truly benefit both of you?

-“Often partnerships fail because each party did not clearly understand the other’s core objective,” Cohen told Business News Daily.
-"If you can’t clearly explain your goal, how can you expect someone else to help you achieve it?”
+“Often, partnerships fail because each party did not clearly understand the other’s core objective,” Cohen said.
+“If you can’t clearly explain your goal, how can you expect someone else to help you achieve it?”

-"You need to figure out what’s important to you before you start talking to vendors, and really figure out what they prioritize in terms of what they deliver to customers," Landers added.
+Landers agrees.
+“You need to figure out what’s important to you before you start talking to vendors, and really figure out what they prioritize in terms of what they deliver to customers.”

-Consider the other side.
-While you need to find the best partner or vendor for your needs, it isn’t all about you: Any B2B deal should benefit both parties in some way.
-Cohen reminded small business owners to take the time to understand the other company’s goals and how your proposal can assist them.
+While you need to find the best partner or vendor for your needs, it isn’t all about you: Any B2B deal should benefit both parties.
+Cohen reminds small business owners to take the time to understand the other company’s goals and how your proposal can assist them.

-“This allows you to approach them with a win-win solution," Cohen said.
+“This allows you to approach [the vendor] with a win-win solution,” he said.
 “Be prepared to explain your business model and objectives [too], as it is often assumed that each party already knows more than they do about the other party.”

-“The Internet puts so much information at your disposal, but the best research in small business is to get your foot on the ground,” Casaburi said.
+“The internet puts so much information at your disposal, but the best research in small business is to get your foot on the ground,” Casaburi said.
 “Talk to people who are doing what you’re doing, and start there.
-As long as you’re not [direct] competitors, others will often help you.”
+As long as you’re not competitors, others will often help you.”

-Find the right balance of quality and price.
-Small businesses are often working with limited budgets, and many decisions come down to cost.
-Though price is always a factor, in many cases you get what you pay for, Landers said, so you have to consider the overall value of the deal to your business.
+Small businesses often work with limited budgets, and many decisions come down to cost.
+Though price is always a factor, you get what you pay for, so you have to consider the deal’s overall value to your business.

-“If it’s a critical element that you’re going to outsource or [you want to] use a vendor to develop something that gives you competitive advantage, you may not always want to have the lowest-price provider,” Landers said.
-“If it’s a less-critical support [role], price is more of a factor.
+“If it’s a critical element that you’re going to outsource or [you want to] use a vendor to develop something that gives you a competitive advantage, you may not always want to have the lowest-price provider,” Landers said.
+“If it’s a less critical support [role], price is more of a factor.
 Understand where your value is.”

-Continually revisit your supply chain.
-Businesses are not disparate entities, but rather complex ecosystems, requiring strong leadership to keep all vectors pointed in the same direction, said Joe Humm, vice president of global sales at quality management systems software company Sparta Systems.
-Creating this harmonious environment that tightly connects suppliers, manufacturers, operating plans, forecasts, logistics, and the likes can be done.
-However, organizations often overlook one of the biggest threats to success there is: quality.
+Businesses are not disparate entities, but rather complex ecosystems that require strong leadership to keep all vectors pointed in the same direction, said Joe Humm, director of client success at RevGen Partners.
+A harmonious supply chain environment that tightly connects suppliers, manufacturers, operating plans, forecasts and logistics is possible.
+However, businesses often overlook one of the biggest threats to success: quality.

-Build a trust-based relationship.
-As with any type of partnership, trust is necessary for a B2B deal to work.
-Casaburi said you need to be able to trust the people you’re shaking hands with, and that only happens when you take the time to build a solid professional relationship.
+As with any type of business partnership, trust is necessary for a B2B deal to work.
+Casaburi said that you must be able to trust the people you’re shaking hands with – and trust only happens when you take the time to build a solid professional relationship.

 “I’ve found that old-school relationships really flourish through good and bad times because of trust,” he said.
 “You need to believe in your partner and treat them like a partner.”